tianocore-docs/edk2-BuildSpecification/13_build_reports/138_module_section.md

 Following the subsection header, for each library instance that was linked, the format is:

-1. The first line is the INF file name; this is the fully qualified path and file name of the library instance
+1. The first line is the INF file path of the library instance

 2. {ClassName} - the name of the library class that the above INF file provides